stainless-api/upload-openapi-spec-action/README.md

 This repository provides three GitHub actions.

 - `stainless-api/upload-openapi-spec-action/build`: Build SDKs for a Stainless project.
+This action is also usable in GitLab CI.
 For information about the input parameters, see the [action definition](./build/action.yml).

 - `stainless-api/upload-openapi-spec-action/preview`: Preview changes to SDKs
 introduced by a pull request.
 For information about the input parameters, see